Although we do not offer free therapy

 Individual therapy is able to dive in deeper to address underlying dysfunctional thoughts influencing specific behaviors and/or emotions you exhibit.
 Together you and your therapist can craft a plan using an evidenced based treatment modality you are comfortable with to help you reach your identified goals.

 What can I expect?

 The first session will be dedicated to getting to know one another.
 Your therapist will ask questions about what sparked your interest in therapy, symptoms you are experiencing, background information and goals you want to work towards.
 After your therapist has completed the assessment, together you will discuss evidenced based treatment options that can assist you in reaching your goals.

 I like to think of the therapeutic process as us going on a journey.
 You have the map and know where you want to go, your therapist helps guide the way.

 What is the typical length & frequency of sessions?

 Sessions are typically 50-55 minutes in length.
-Initially your therapist will ask you to attend either weekly or semi-monthly (twice a month) depending on need.
+Initially your therapist will ask you to attend either weekly or semi-monthly sessions depending on need.
 As you progress in treatment and feel you are achieving your goals, appointments may reduce to monthly for check-ins.
 However, this is tailored to the individual person.